yuminghuang1995/ForceBasedDeposition/README.md

 Step3: **global.script** and **interpreterMode.script** need to be manually stored on the UR5e controller side.

-Step4: For the language, it is recommended to install **Python 3.9** or later.
-After all the above settings are completed, open a terminal and type python **main.py**, then enjoy.
+Step4: For the language, it is recommended to install **Python 3.9** or later, and **Windows 11** to avoid possible compatibility issues.
+This code only requires the installation of some basic libraries such as numpy.

+Step5: After all the above settings are completed, open a terminal and type **python main.py**, then enjoy.
 The source code will be released soon.

 **Conclusion**